Aurora-yzj/openwrt-selinux-policy/README.md

-options but thats out of scope for this exercise and for now suffice to say that "helloworld" wants to operate on the terminal as it needs to print the output to the terminal but the policy has rules that tell selinux to silently block this access.
+options but thats out of scope for this exercise and for now suffice to say that "helloworld" wants to operate on the terminal as it needs to print the output to the terminal but the policy has rules that tell SELinux to silently block this access.
 ```
 [kcinimod@brutus selinux-policy-myfork]$ cat >> src/agent/helloworld.cil <<EOF
 (in .helloworld ;; insert into existing helloworld container